ziadoz/grokking-algorithms/notes.md

 This type of one-to-one mapping is known as `injective function`.

-A hash table is perfect when you want to map one thing to another, and to look something up.
+A hash table is perfect when you want to:

+- Map one thing to another (modelling relationships from one thing to another).
+- Look something up instantly.
+- Filter out duplicates.
+- Caching or memoizing data to avoid work.

 Some examples of using a hash table are:

 - A phone book (`jenny => 8675309`, `emergency => 911`)
 - A DNS look up cache (e.g. `google.com => xxx.xxx.xxx.xxx`)
+- A webpage cache (e.g. `facebook.com/contact => <p>Contact...</p>`)

+**Collisions**